Lx-Bao/QSFNet/README.md

 ### 2. Training
 Download the pretrained model **swin_base_patch4_window12_384_22k.pth** and **resnet34-333f7ec4.pth**. <br>
+Download the edge Ground Truth of the training set of VDT-2048 dataset [here](https://pan.baidu.com/s/1T_zM6msG7e1Xg5bIzaWBxA?pwd=u450) (fetch code: u450) and put it on the training set folder. <be>

 You can train the three stages entirely by using
 ```